 This year, Tet takes place from February 5 to 7.
 And here in Ho Chi Minh City, preparations for the holiday have been underway for a while.
 Every day brings new Tet flowers – yellow apricot trees in business doorways, peach blossoms in store windows and kumquat trees laden with fruit in living rooms and hotel lobbies.

 And just like Christmas in the West, each lucky plant and flower carries its own special meaning.

 Kumquat tree and poinsettias at a store entry

 YELLOW APRICOT BLOSSOMS (HOA MAI)

-It’s hard to find a restaurant, public building or shop in southern Vietnam that doesn’t have at least a bouquet of these brilliant yellow flowers.
-Commonly known as yellow mai (spring) flower, the apricot blossom is the quintessential symbol of spring.
+It’s hard to find a restaurant, public building or shop in southern Vietnam that doesn’t have at least a jar of these brilliant yellow flowers.
+Commonly known as yellow mai flower, the apricot blossom is the quintessential symbol of spring.

-Moreover, each of the flower petals stands for one of five blessings: longevity, wealth, peace, health and love of virtues.
-Even the color yellow is significant.
-According to Vietnamese Tet traditions, it represents happiness, prosperity and good luck.
+Moreover, each aspect of the apricot blossom carries meaning.
+The individual petals, for instance, stand for one of five blessings: longevity, wealth, peace, health and love of virtues.
+And according to Vietnamese Tet traditions, the color yellow represents happiness, prosperity and good luck.

 Apricot blossoms blooming on a fence in southern Vietnam

 By contrast, in northern Vietnam it’s the peach blossom that takes center stage.
 In Hanoi, these rosy-pink Tet flowers are considered harbingers of good fortune.
 The most intensely-colored ones are the most favored.

 Peach trees blossom early in the North.
 Northern Vietnam is colder than the south, so the Vietnamese consider the flowers to have brave heart since they bloom while other plants are still dormant.
 Vietnamese tradition also holds that peach flowers keep the family peaceful and healthy.